saveweb/dokuwiki-dumper/README.md

-  --skip-to SKIP_TO  Skip to title number (default: 0) --path PATH        Specify dump directory (default: <site>-<date>) --no-resume        Do not resume a previous dump (default: resume) --threads THREADS  Number of threads to use (default: 1)
+  --skip-to SKIP_TO  Skip to title number (default: 0) --path PATH        Specify dump directory (default: <site>-<date>) --no-resume        Do not resume a previous dump (default: resume) --threads THREADS  Number of threads to use (default: 1, not recommended to set > 5) --insecure         Disable SSL certificate verification
 ```

 ## Dump structure